 SO, let's take a look at these different jaw bone infections one by one.

 1. Simple Jaw Bone Infection.
 This sounds more serious than it actually is - BUT it still needs treatment!
 Here is a small X-ray of a tooth with an infection on the tip of the root.
 The infection shows up as the dark circular area at the top end of the tooth towards the right side of the image:

-And here's another one of a molar tooth with infection on the root tips - the dark shadows at the ends of the roots of the middle tooth in the image:
+And here's another one of a molar tooth with infection on the root tips - the dark shadows at the bottom ends of the roots of the middle tooth in the image:

 This is really more correctly described as a dental infection.
-It comes from the infection in the tooth, but has spread to the bone at the tip of the root.
+It comes from the infection in the tooth, but it has spread to the jaw bone at the tip of the root.
 It usually stays close to the root tip, because the SOURCE of the infection is INSIDE the tooth.

 A simple infection around a tooth root can occur on any tooth, in the upper and lower jaws.
 It may cause a swollen face, like the photo below.

-Osteomyelitis usually occurs more frequently in the LOWER JAW.
+Osteomyelitis occurs more frequently in the LOWER JAW.
 This is because the upper jaw has a better blood supply, and the bones are thinner.
 The better blood supply means that your immune system has a better chance of getting into the infected area and fighting any infection.
-The thinner bone means that infections can get to the bone surface more quickly, and break out into the soft tissues.

 What happens then is that pus from the infection builds up, putting pressure on blood vessels and reducing the blood supply (which was poor in the first place).
 Next, the main nerve running inside the lower jaw bone gets compressed, causing "pins and needles" or even numbness in the lower lip and chin on the affected side.